 - Hawaiian tap water tastes da bomb!
 Other states in the USA can have a strong chlorinated taste which is frankly unpleasant- but here it is 100% au naturel.

-- Traffic seems to be consistently a major problem in the city.
+- Traffic seems to be consistently a major problem in the city, so bear that in mind if you’re trying to get somewhere in a hurry.

 - Don’t forget your suncream, but bear in mind that only reef-safe sunscreens are allowed in Hawaii because chemicals in normal sunscreens are so damaging to the environment.
 There’s a list of reef-safe options here.